Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Possible Outcomes:

-Individuals may make a complaint of discrimination, harassment, sexual misconduct or retaliation to the Equity Administrator / Title IX Coordinator.
+Any person may make a report of discrimination, harassment, sexual misconduct or retaliation.
+Individuals may make a complaint of discrimination, harrassment, sexual misconduct, or retalliation to the Equity Administrator / Title IX Coordinator.

 Although UCM encourages complainants to talk to someone, we have also developed an online tool for reporting discrimination, harassment, sexual misconduct or retaliation.